Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 US              Highcal             0    1,000,000           0       0   17,000,000            0
 US              Relax               0            0           0       0            0   17,000,000

-The new optimised cost after completely shuting down the Japanese plant, cutting Relax facilities in Germany, and Highcal facilities in US is: USD 1,293,383,000.
+The new optimised cost after completely shuting down the Japanese plant, cutting Relax facilities in Germany, and Highcal facilities in US is: USD 1,293,383,000, USD 35,931,000 less than the cost without closing down plants.
 This may possibly be attributed to the high fixed costs and low capacity of 10 million units incurred by the Japanese plant.
 Unless the high costs are justified by the plant being a technological leader or being able to bring other external benefits in the long term to BioPharma the Japanese plant can be shut and the production can be transferred to other plants.
 As a result, the Japanese market's demand for Highcal will be fulfilled by Brazil, Germany and India and the market demand for Relax by India.
 From Figure 6-18 of the question sheet, it is observed that Japan was already importing chemicals from other plants in 2009 - as its total demand of 15mil units of Highcal and Relax exceeds its capacity of 10mil units.
 Furthermore, the plant was only producing a meagre 2mil units with full operational costs.

 It is suggested that Germany continue to produce only Highcal in the next year, and an extra million kilograms for Japan and million for US.
 In addition, the USA will only produce Relax, and export that to Europe whilst replacing US made Relax product wiht Mexican Relax.
 Brazil, Mexico, India, and the US will operate at full capacity with minor changes in the quantities of the chemicals.